Wreck of the Titanic: 2012–present: More crewed dives; loss of submersible Titan

 The wreckage of Titan was located roughly 500 m from the bow of the Titanic.

-American company OceanGate began conducting commercial submersible tours of the wreck in July 2021 using its submersible Titan.
-On 18 June 2023, Titan imploded near the wreck during a dive, killing pilot Stockton Rush and four passengers.
+The American company OceanGate began conducting commercial submersible tours of the wreck in July 2021 using its submersible Titan.
+On 18 June 2023, Titan imploded near the wreck during a dive, killing its pilot Stockton Rush and four passengers.
 The incident prompted James Cameron to remark, "Now there's one wreck lying next to the other wreck for the same damn reason."
 On 6 July 2023, OceanGate suspended all operations.

 On 15 July 2024, RMS Titanic Inc. held their first expedition to the wreck in 14 years, with the objective of examining its status in high-resolution photography for future scientific studies, likewise with identifying and searching for on-site artefacts.
 The expedition also gave tribute to Paul-Henri Nargeolet's contributions within the debris field, having made numerous efforts in the preceding years in expanding knowledge over the area; a memorial plaque was placed on the seafloor in his honour.
 Numerous other uncharted areas within the vicinity were explored as well.
 Moreover, the event received coverage from the BBC, who interviewed numerous figures involved, such as co-leader David Gallo, who said "We want to see the wreck with a clarity and precision that's never before been achieved."
 Imaging programme chief Evan Kovacs also expressed his optimism in producing distinctly defined resolution, stating that "If all of the weather gods, the computer gods, the ROV gods, the camera gods – if all those gods align, we should be able to capture Titanic and the wreck site in as close to digital perfection as you can get.
 You would be able to quite literally count grains of sand."
 Furthermore, a magnetometer was utilised to produce metal detection – whether visible or not – for the first time in the history of Titanic expeditions.
 The expedition was facilitated through an ROV.

 Description

 The location of the wreck is a considerable distance from the location transmitted by the ship's wireless operators before she went down.
-The Titanic is in two main pieces 325 nmi southeast of Mistaken Point, Newfoundland and Labrador.
+The Titanic is in two main pieces 325 nmi southeast of Mistaken Point, Newfoundland and Labrador, Canada.
 The boilers found by Argo, which mark the point at which the ship went down, are about 600 ft east of the stern.
 The two main parts of the wreck of the Titanic present a striking contrast.
 Although fourteen survivors testified that the ship had broken apart as she sank, this testimony was discounted by the official inquiries, and it was supposed that the ship had sunk intact.
 It is now clear that the stresses on the Titanic caused the ship to split apart between the second and third funnels at or just below the surface.